 Can You Become a UX Designer With No Experience?

-Yes, you can become a UX Designer without any previous work experience.
-Our Digital Skills Survey found that 65 percent of UX Designers began their careers in the design field, later specializing into UX design to gain a competitive edge in the job market.
+Yes, you can become a UX Designer with no experience.
+Our Digital Skills Survey found that 65 percent of UX Designers began their careers in the design field, later specializing in UX design to gain a competitive edge in the job market.
 So while experience or education in a design-related field is a great first step toward becoming a UX Designer, it isn’t an absolute necessity.
-In fact, it’s also quite common to have a background in psychology or the social sciences, which can be leveraged in the user research phase of UX.

-There are also many transferable skills that can prepare someone for the role.
+There are also many transferable skills that can prepare a person for a UX design career.
 Empathy, for example, is critical to understanding how the users of your product or service think and act in a given situation.
 Collaboration, too, is key in many roles, but especially for UX Designers.
 The job requires interaction with various teams, actively listening, accepting feedback, brainstorming, and more.
 All require a successful team dynamic.
 If you have these strengths, you’re ready to take the next step and begin your skills training.

 What Do I Need to Learn to Become a UX Designer?